koajs/workshop/06-content-negotiation/README.md

 Using `this.request.acceptsEncodings()`,
 either send `hello world` gzipped or not gzipped (identity).
-For the purposes of this test, always set the `Content-Encoding` heaeder, even if it's just `identity`.
+For the purposes of this test, always set the `Content-Encoding` header, even if it's just `identity`.